Advertiser Disclosure

 5. Nakalele Blowhole (and Find the Heart)

-The Nakalele Blowhole is located in West Maui between Kapalua and Wailuku.
+The Nakalele Blowhole is in West Maui between Kapalua and Wailuku.
 It can be seen from the road or trailhead when there is enough wave action.
-With each wave, water gets pressed into tubes and shoots it up 100 feet into the air.
+With each wave, water gets pressed into tubes and shoots up 100 feet into the air.
 The natural wonder gives off quite a show when the tide and surf combine.
 Just don’t get too close!

 If you look to the right of the blowhole, you’ll find a perfect photo op!